Leadership That Makes a Difference

 - A 1:1 dissertation chair to student ratio to ensure directed and timely faculty support.

-- A focus on public, Catholic, private, and charter education.
+- A focus on PK-12 public, Catholic, private, and charter education as well as higher education, non-profit and community-based education.

 - A schedule designed for working professionals with classes offered in the evenings.